Sensory Deprivation

 Overview

-Sensory deprivation is the consensual reduction or removal of sensory input, most often vision and hearing, to alter how the body experiences touch and anticipation.
-By limiting some channels, the remaining sensations feel sharper and the receiver becomes more attuned to each touch, sound, or change, producing a heightened, immersive, sometimes meditative state.
-In intimate contexts it ranges from a simple blindfold to extended, carefully staged restriction guided by a partner.
-This article traces the term's surprising origin in Cold War-era science, how the practice is expressed today, and where its appeal and risks lie.
+Sensory deprivation is the consensual, deliberate reduction or removal of sensory input, most often sight and hearing, to change how the body registers touch and anticipation.
+Also called sensory restriction, or by its commonest tool, blindfolding, it works by narrowing the channels the brain has to attend to: with vision or sound muted, the remaining sensations feel sharper and the receiver grows more attuned to each touch, sound and shift in the scene, producing a heightened, immersive, sometimes meditative state.
+Unusually for kink vocabulary, it borrows its name straight from Cold War-era experimental psychology.
+This article traces that scientific origin, how the practice is expressed today, and where its appeal and its risks lie.

 History & origins